Raghadd7/Raghadd7.github.io/BCR_page.md

 ## Prediction of Bank Customer Response to a Personal Loan Campaign

+#### For source code and full documentation [click here](https://github.com/Raghadd7/Bank-Customer-Response-Prediction)

-Marketing campaigns are a very critical decision for a business that can be unsuccessful if the product or service delivered does not attract interested customers, thus the key objective for direct marketing prediction is to identify potential customers from an existing database so that marketers can design accurate strategies to increase sales and profitability.
+**Abstract** Marketing campaigns are a very critical decision for a business that can be unsuccessful if the product or service delivered does not attract interested customers, thus the key objective for direct marketing prediction is to identify potential customers from an existing database so that marketers can design accurate strategies to increase sales and profitability.
 Machine learning methods have been successfully